cjber/ukroutes/README.md

 This project requires a CUDA-enabled GPU, and Python >=3.10 and <=3.11.

-You may install this project directly with pip using:
+You may install this project directly with pip (or similar) using:

 ```bash
 pip install git+https://github.com/cjber/ukroutes